The Archeological Record

 questions that archaeologists hear numerous times. … archaeological sites are discovered in a variety of ways. … Archaeologists consult maps, deeds, census, tax and other records.
 Historic and Native American sites can also be located through field surveys (walking across the ground looking for artifacts).
 Sometimes sites are discovered by chance by home-owners who find artifacts, building foundations, abandoned wells or privies in basements and backyards…

 Archaeologists rely on written information in their research.
 The archaeological study of places and time periods for which there is written history is known as historical archaeology.
 Primary sources are the original written records from the period of time that is studied by archaeologists and historians and are the best type of written information.
-Historical newspapers, deeds, tax records, census records, photographs, diaries and maps are among the best primary sources for learning about the history of a site.
+Historical newspapers, deeds, tax records, census records, photographs, diaries and maps are among the best primary sources for learning about the history of a site Download the cave story.
 Secondary sources, such as history books, can be useful if they are accurate as stories or rumors that are loosely based on fact become embellished as they are passed from generation to generation.
 It is important for archaeologists and historians to distinguish between fact, opinion and legend.

 Excavating the Site